ghaida-av/Phishing-Link-Detection-App/web/IPHONE_SETUP.md

 # 📱 iPhone Setup Guide - Step by Step

-Complete guide to use Phishing Detector on any iPhone or iPad.
+Complete guide to use the Phishing Detector on any iPhone.

 ---